 Values in the trajectory state covariance matrix shall be expressed in the applicable reference frame specified via the COV_REF_FRAME keyword.

+Users shall ensure the covariance provided in the message is positive-definite.

 If a covariance time history section is included in the message:

-a corresponding perturbations section should be included as well to specify the perturbations incorporated in these covariances;
+a corresponding perturbations section should be included as well to specify the perturbations accounted for in these covariances;

 each covariance time history line shall begin with either a relative or absolute time tag corresponding to the specified covariance matrix.